The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

 According to the PL, the register and documents submitted in authorisation proceedings are available to persons who have a legal cause, subject to regulations on the protection of confidential information and industrial property.

 In the case of medical devices, the following information is available:

 Decisions regarding the granting, withdrawing and suspending of a medicinal product from the market are publicly available online.

 Commercially confidential information is protected under the Act on Combating Unfair Competition.
-Commercially confidential information is any technical, technological, organisational or other information of economic value concerning an enterprise and not disclosed to the public, with regard to which an entrepreneur has taken appropriate measures to preserve their confidentiality.
+Such information is understood as any technical, technological, organisational or other information of economic value concerning an enterprise and not disclosed to the public, with regard to which an entrepreneur has taken appropriate measures to preserve their confidentiality.
 Information relating to individuals is governed by the GDPR.

-In Poland, the acts of producing falsified medicinal products, falsifying a medicinal product or active substance, or making them available for financial gain or for free are criminal offences, punishable by imprisonment.
+In Poland, the acts of producing falsified medicinal products, falsifying a medicinal product or active substance, or making them available for financial gain or free of charge are criminal offences, punishable by imprisonment.

 Poland has implemented Directive 2011/62/EU to prevent the introduction of falsified medicinal products into the legal distribution chain.
 From 9 February 2019, entrepreneurs in Poland are obliged to place unique identifiers and safety features on the packaging of medicinal products, in line with the Directive and Delegated Regulation 161/16.

 Border measures are available to track counterfeited pharmaceuticals and medical devices.
 The National Revenue Administration (NRA), which is a mix of tax administration, fiscal control and customs service, is responsible for preventing the import or release of counterfeit products.
 The NRA has the right to keep the imported goods and inspect them.